-Finding Maps, Atlases, Air Photographs and GIS Data
+Finding Maps, Atlases, Aerial Photographs and GIS Data

 Locating Unfamiliar Place Names

 If you need to locate an unfamiliar place name, you will find a wide range of gazetteers and atlases containing indexes of place names in the T.R.
 Smith Map Collection.
-The staff on duty will be glad to recommend the best place-name index for your purpose.
+Staff at the Map Collection service desk will be happy to recommend the best place-name index for your purposes.
 They can also help you to locate the place on a map.

 Finding Paper Sheet Maps

 We recommend that you start with an online search through the online catalog, but that you also visit or contact the T.R.
 Smith Map Collection to find out about maps not yet listed in the catalog.
 Individual maps and map series listed in the online catalog include most of our recent maps published by U.S. government agencies, and a smaller percentage of our holdings of maps from other American and foreign sources.